 This page contains affiliate links.
 Read my full disclosure for more information.

-This ultimate 8-day road trip itinerary explores Vancouver Island from Victoria to the Pacific Rim and everything in between (and kind of all-around).
+This Washington and Vancouver Island ultimate 8-day road trip itinerary explores Vancouver Island from Victoria to the Pacific Rim and everything in between (and kind of all-around).

 We started in Seattle, Washington where we flew in specifically to start our road trip and took the ferries from the Anacortes port to Vancouver Island, BC.
 We did everything from meeting wolves, hiking a rainforest, walking the largest beach we’ve ever seen in our lives, hugging some of the biggest and oldest trees on the earth, seeing goats that live on roofs, and more.